futbolpal/gitea-agents/README.md

 # Kilocode Agent for Gitea

 An autonomous agent that monitors Gitea repositories for issues, automatically generates code solutions using the kilocode AI tool, and creates pull requests for review.

+Comment on the resulting PR or add review comments to iterate.
+The agent will respond to your feedback and update the PR!

 ## Architecture